 A herniated disc occurs when the first layer of the cartilage breaks.
 Your vertebrae or spinal bones are separated by cartilage.
-It is filled with clear and thick insides that ensure flexibility for all movements.
-The substance inside happens to compress your sciatic nerve, which can lead to lower limb pain and numbness.
+It is filled with clear, thick insides that ensure flexibility for all movements.
+The substance inside compresses your sciatic nerve, leading to lower limb pain and numbness.

-The Sciatica nerve pain relief treatment depends on the severity of the problem which varies from one person to another.
-The diagnosis of sciatica starts with getting medical history, if you have had any recent injuries, and how the pain feels.
-It is followed by a physical exam that will include testing your muscle strength.
+The Sciatica pain management depends on the severity of the problem, which varies from person to person.
+The diagnosis of Sciatica starts with getting medical history, if you have had any recent injuries, and how the pain feels.
+It is followed by a physical exam that will test your muscle strength.
 The doctor might also ask to do some stretching and moving.

-The examination for people who have dealt with sciatica for a longer period undergoes nerve tests that allow us to examine how nerve impulses are radiated and learn more about the concerns.
-The test helps in locating the areas involved and the degree to which the impulse is causing low motions.
-Imaging tests involving spinal X-rays, MRIs, and CT scans allow your doctor to dig deeper into examination by checking the spine and determining the cause of sciatica.
+The examination for people who have dealt with Sciatica for a more extended period undergoes nerve tests that allow us to examine how nerve impulses are radiated and learn more about the concerns.
+The test helps locate the areas involved and the degree to which the impulse is causing downward motions.
+Imaging tests involving spinal X-rays, MRIs, and CT scans allow your doctor to dig deeper into the examination by checking the spine and determining the cause of Sciatica.